sammuelyee/docs/cartodb-editor.md

 	| Depending on your account settings, you can click the calendar icon to open the calendar and select a different date range.
 Additionally, you can indicate the hour and minute for the selected date range
 	| <img src="/img/layout/cartodb-editor/twitter_calendarpopup.png" alt="Twitter Date Range" />
 	Use | Displays the amount of Twitter credits allocated to your account.
 You can use the slider to increase or decrease the percentage of credits to use
-			     | 	**Note:** You can contact CartoDB to update your Twitter credits at any time
+			     | 	**Note:** You can [contact CartoDB](mailto:sales@cartodbcom) to update your Twitter credits at any time

- **Tip:** Note the following [(tips and tricks](#tips-and-tricks-for-using-twitter-data )) when entering category search terms and selecting Twitter trends.
+	 **Tip:** Note the following [(tips and tricks](#tips-and-tricks-for-using-twitter-data)) when entering category search terms and selecting Twitter trends.

 2. Click CONNECT DATASET

 	You must enter at least one category search request in order to activate the CONNECT DATASET button.

 	The page refreshes and displays the connected Twitter dataset.
 You can edit any of the dataset options as usual and create a map.

 <p class="wrap-border"><img src="/img/layout/cartodb-editor/twitter_dataset_created.png" alt="New import dialog" /></p>

-**Note:** Twitter search results are location specific and only contain tweets of data when the location is specified.
-The Twitter user must explicity turn on their location, or indicate their location in their profile location field.
-Otherwise, tweets without a location element are not plotted on maps.
+**Note:** While CartoDB can retrieve geotagged tweets, we cannot retrieve data when the Twitter post has not specified a location element.
+For example, the Twitter user must explicitly turn on their location, or indicate their location in their profile location field.
 *Approximately 5% of tweets typically contain geolocation elements.
 However, CartoDB has applied geo-enrichment enhancements to our code, increasing the Twitter search results up to 15% to 20%.*

 ###Connecting to Twitter Data with an API